Western Montana

 (1812 - 1813), Noxon

 A Pacific Fur Co. trading post built by Alexander Ross on the north side of the Clark Fork River.
-It was transferred to the North West Co. in November 1813 before it closed.
+For political reasons it was transferred to the North West Co. in November 1813 before it closed.

 Saleesh House (1)